jci-metasys/basic-services-dotnet/README.md

 <br/>

 #### Get Equipments Hosted by a Network Device
-To retrieve the collection of equipment instances that are hosted by the specified network device or its children you can use the method **`Equipments.GetHostedByNetworkDevice`**.
+To retrieve the equipments hosted by the specified network device or its children use the method **`Equipments.GetHostedByNetworkDevice`**.
-This method returns a list of 'MetasysObject' and expects a network device Id as parameter.
+This method returns a list of 'MetasysObject' objects and expects a network device Id as parameter.
 Note: a network device is considered to host an equipment if the equipment defines points that map to an attribute of any object contained on the network device.
 <br/>

 #### Get Equipments Serving an Equipment Instance
-To retrieve the collection of equipment that serve the specified equipment instance you can use the method **`Equipments.GetServingAnEquipment`**.
+To retrieve the equipments that serve the specified equipment instance use the method **`Equipments.GetServingAnEquipment`**.
 This method returns alist of 'MetasysObject' and expect an equipment Id as parameter.
 <br/>